arnoldjames98/arnoldjames98.github.io/assignment2.md

 The amount of energy required by the crab’s gait is not easy to find analytically, since there is significant energy transfer between the crab and the environment, and within the crab itself: “Potential energy is converted to kinetic energy as the animal's body falls forward over stiffened legs” [5].
 However, from [2], the equation for the mass-specific rate of mechanical power required to lift and accelerate the centre of mass (with velocity in m/s) was found experimentally to be 0.95 × velocity + 0.03 and is in units of W/(g×s) since it is a rate of power range per gram of weight of the crab.
 Therefore, for a large crab weighing 75g (from [1]) moving at 1 m/s, this quantity will be 0.97 W/(g×s).
 That means for the crab to accelerate and support its weight for 1 second, it will require 0.97W/(g×s) × (75g×1s) = 72.7W of power.
 This is a bit higher than the power required to light an incandescent light bulb (60W).
 It is unlikely that the crab robot we design will weigh 75g, given that we plan to use paper for the joints and links, a balloon and turbine for propulsion, and the robot will carry some number of seeds.
 However, since we have not yet designed the robot, we do not have a good estimate of what the final weight of the robot will be.
 The equation from [2] will be useful for getting an estimate of the power required by our robot during acceleration.

+**Note:** After we updated our research question, the payload estimations that we performed here become less important, since our robot would no longer carry seeds or have any requirement of holding its actuators/power sources on board.
+Our focus transistioned to the design of the legs and we could select the weight that is pushing on the legs since we'd place a weight on top of the legs.

 ---